 Sampling across nested catchments of the Leech watershed

-Across the Leech Water Supply Area (LWSA), six of the synoptic sampling sites were selected for more intensive monitoring.
-These sites represented the LWSA drainage basin defined from the the point of (future) diversion, the Leech Tunnel, and five sub-basins nested within the Leech Tunnel catchment.
-Figure 4 shows a map of the six monitoring sites and their catchment boundaries which were delineated using each sampling site as the drainage outlet.
+Six of the synoptic sampling sites were selected for more intensive monitoring.
+These sites represented the area upstream of a future diversion at the Leech Tunnel, and five sub-basins nested within the Leech Tunnel catchment (Figure 4).
 The sub-basins represent important portions of the Leech River system: two headwater streams (Weeks and Chris Creek, sites 1 & 2), the head of Leech River below the confluence of the two headwater streams (site 3), two mainstem rivers that feed the Leech (Cragg Creek and West Leech, sites 4 & 5).
 Site 6 was located at the Leech River Tunnel and the drainage area included the entire LWSA.